 Sound feedback can get annoying, like if you’re in a meeting and start scratching.
 I’d prefer being able to choose on or off sound, and I like calm notification sounds.

 For a mindfulness session, I would prefer on-screen instructions if I were somewhere busy.
 Thinking back to if I were in a public place or lecture, it would be easier to do shorter sessions as well.

 I like it!
 The visuals act as a reward for not scratching, there’s more motivation.
 I feel a sense of getting somewhere.

-Overall, this was a valuable experience that taught me a lot.
+Overall, this was a valuable project that taught me a lot.
 As someone who experiences eczema, I was passionate about this project.
 My biggest learnings were the purpose and use of sacrificial prototypes, and to target refined design towards feedback and communicate these design decisions.
 Storytelling was a major focus of the project - understanding how to frame the context and problem in relation to the design decisions.